Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Introduction

 It is important to realize that existence and construction of solutions are separate questions under certain circumstances.
 Although the existence of a solution can be proved by explicitly constructing it, equally valid is an approach that deduces the existence logically without exactly specifying the solution.
 Consider, for example, the well-known Bolzano-Weierstrass theorem which states that every bounded sequence in $\R^n$ has a convergent subsequence.
 Based on this result, we can assert the existence of a convergent subsequence for any bounded sequence in $\R^n$; however, at the same time we may not be able to write down the convergent sequence explicitly.

 In practice, typically a constructive solution is required.
-In general, we want to implement the approach on a computer so that the calculations can be performed autonomously.
+In general, we aim to implement the approach on a computer so that the calculations can be performed autonomously.
 More formally, we have the following dependencies and connections: Given a task or problem expressed in some formal language, which defines the premises of the underlying system, an algorithm is a set of instructions that solves the posed problem under these premises.
 The algorithm can only operate within clearly defined boundaries which exactly describe its admissible steps.
 Often, an algorithm is intended to run on a hardware platform which also can only perform clearly prescribed operations.
 Hence, for an algorithmic solution on a given hardware platform the admissible operations of the algorithm and the hardware need to coincide.
 In other words, the capabilities of the utilized computing device dictate the admissible operations of the (sought) algorithm.
 Therefore, for practical applications the intended hardware clearly defines the capabilities and limitations of any suitable algorithm.

 Hence, it is crucial to be aware of the limitations of a given hardware platform concerning computing capabilities.
-These types of problems are traditionally investigated in the field of theoretical computer science and computer engineering but due to its implications should also gain more attention in applied engineering and applied mathematics.
+In this manner, we can evaluate whether reliable DL is in principle possible.
+If an algorithmic solution of a specific problem is feasible on a given hardware, then reliable DL is potentially achievable on this hardware platform.

 Another related topic is the complexity of an algorithm.
 Here, not only the mere existence of an algorithm is studied but the efficiency (measured in the number of computation steps) of algorithms.
 Then, one can classify algorithms according to their complexity and decide which suffice practical demands with respect to computation time, memory requirements, etc. However, the question of complexity and practical applicability is posed only after the algorithmic solvability is established.